 Kake is a Tlingit village on the northeastern shore of Keku Strait, on the northwest shore of Kupreanof Island in the Alexander Archipelago of Southeast Alaska, about 95 miles (153 km) south-southeast of Juneau and 39 miles (63 km) west-northwest of Peterburg, Alaska.
 The village name comes from the Tlingit word Ḵéix̱ (Northern Tlingit) or Ḵéex̱ (Southern Tlingit), which is derived from ḵée ‘dawn, daylight’ and x̱ʼé ‘mouth’.
 The derived name means ‘mouth of dawn’ or ‘opening of daylight’.
 The region of Kake and Kupreanof Island has been inhabited by the Tlingit people for thousands of years.
 Their territory extended from Dixon Entrance to Controller Bay, a distance of about 600 miles (966 km).
 Early traditions practiced by the Kake Tlingit connect them to the coast and mouth of the Skeena River in British Columbia.
-In the early 18th century the Tlingit were driven out of the southern portion of Prince of Wales Island by the Haida people from Masset in Haida Gwaii.
-The Tlingit inhabited most of Southeast Alaska when the Russian explorer Aleksei Chirikov arrived in the vicinity of Lisianski Strait in 1741.
-After making landfall near Baker Island, he sailed north along the outer coast and finally sent a longboat out to find an anchorage.
-When it did not return after a week he sent out his second longboat which also failed to return.
-Now without any small boats, Chirikov had no way of searching for the lost longboats and their crew or landing on the coast to explore and replenish the supply of fresh water.
-After waiting as long as possible, he abandoned the longboats to their fate and on 27 July sailed west.
-In the early 19th century, Kake was visited by European and American maritime fur traders seeking sea otter skins, such as the ships Atahualpa, Lydia, Otter, and many others.
-The Tlingit gained a reputation among these explorers for being strong and powerful.
+In the early 18th century the Tlingit inhabited most of Southeast Alaska but were driven out of the southern portion of Prince of Wales Island by Haida people who originated from Masset in Haida Gwaii.
+The Tlingit gained a reputation among early European explorers for being fierce and powerful.
+In 1741, the Russian explorer Aleksei Chirikov made landfall near Baker Island on the outer coast.
+He sent a longboat to scout the coast, but when it did not return after a week he sent out a second longboat which also failed to return.
+Now without any small boats, Chirikov had no way of searching for the lost longboats and their crew or landing on the coast to explore and replenish the supply of freshwater.
+After waiting as long as possible, he abandoned them to their fate and sailed west, eventually returning to Russia.
+In 1799, Russian explorers established a settlement on Baranof Island but in 1802, Tlingit warriors destroyed the settlement.
+Russians returned in 1804 and established the settlement of New Archangel that in 1808 was designated the capital of Russian America.
+In the early 19th century, Kake was visited by maritime fur traders seeking sea otter skins, such as the ships Atahualpa, Lydia, Otter, and many others.
+These ships were heavily armed but still faced hostile encounters.

 The Kake Cannery is a historic fish processing facility built in 1912 by the Sanborn Cutting Company.
 Its main structures included the main salmon cannery and three warehouses.
 Warehouse No. 1 housed the company offices and storage facilities and housed a retail operation.
 Warehouse No. 2 housed facilities for storing and repairing nets, as well as storing canned fish.
 The complex includes a variety of living quarters.
 There are two bunkhouses, one which was specifically designated for Japanese and Filipino workers, and another for whites.
 A third bunkhouse, for Chinese workers, has not survived.
 Six single-family dwellings also survive, one set aside for the supervisor, and another for the cook.
 All of these buildings are mounted on wooden pilings and are connected by boardwalks.
 It was operated for several decades by Sunny Point Packing and the Alaska Pacific Salmon Packing Corporation, growing under the latter in the 1930s to become one of the largest fish packers in the region.
 In 1940, the cannery was purchased by P.E.
 Harris & Company.
 The salmon fishery, however, was in decline, and the cannery closed in 1946.
 It was sold in 1949 and operated as the Keku Cannery but its packing operation was limited by the reduced fishery and the eventual banning of the use of fish traps by the State of Alaska after 1959.
 It was permanently closed in 1977.
 Read more here and here.
 Explore more of Kake and Kupreanof Island here: